Creative Micro Designs: History

 CMD's first product, JiffyDOS, was developed from 1985 onwards by Mark Fellows.
-An updated disk operating system, it maintained broad compatibility with Commodore floppy drives' DOS while offering much increased read write access.
+An updated disk operating system, it maintained broad compatibility with Commodore floppy drives' DOS while offering much increased read-write access.

 CMD stopped selling Commodore products in 2001.
-In July of that year, programmer Maurice Randal was sold an exclusive license to produce and sell the Commodore related products.
+In July of that year, programmer Maurice Randal was sold an exclusive license to produce and sell the Commodore-related products.
 His company Click Here Software Co supplied the products until around 2009.

 In 2010, Jim Brain acquired the license to supply JiffyDOS.
-Since January of that year, he has sold the product via his web shop Retro Innovations.
+Since January of that year, he has sold the product via his webshop Retro Innovations.